 - Siri, the personal voice assistant from Apple

 - The regulars like messages, calendars, iTunes, reminders, etc.

 Apart from everything, there are certain things though that are problematic in my short relationship with the MacBook Air so far.
 Not major or life-threatening ones 😛 but just for the information.

 - The power connector gets tangled easily and even retains those tangles.

 - As explained above, viewing the screen from different angles is just weird.
-It gives different colour textures and is not a very good experience.
+It gives different color textures and is not a very good experience.

 - Charger gets heated up too much while charging.

-- If you decide to buy a MacBook Air, you’ll have to go for Silver colour because that’s the only one available.
-On the other hand, MacBook comes in many beautiful colours (Silver, Space Grey, Gold, Rose Gold).
+- If you decide to buy a MacBook Air, you’ll have to go for Silver color because that’s the only one available.
+On the other hand, MacBook comes in many beautiful colors (Silver, Space Grey, Gold, Rose Gold).
 And the same goes for MacBook Pro (Silver and Space Grey).

 So, that’s my experience with MacBook Air and so far it is great.
 I would definitely recommend MacBook Air to anyone.
 Yes, it is worth buying a MacBook Air in 2017. 🙂